arbor-sim/arbor/doc/fileformat/neuroml.rst

 Arbor offers limited support for models described in `NeuroML version 2 <https://neuroml.org/neuromlv2>`_.
-This is not built by default (see :ref:`NeuroML support <install-neuroml>` for instructions on how to build arbor with NeuroML).
+This is not built by default (see :ref:`NeuroML support <install-neuroml>` for instructions on how to build Arbor with NeuroML).

 Once support is enabled, Arbor is able to parse and check the validity of morphologies described in NeuroML files, and present the encoded data to the user.
-This is more than a simple a `segment tree`.
+This is more than a simple `segment tree`.

 NeuroML can encode in the same file multiple top-level morphologies, as well as cells: